The Federal Government will Become America's Model Employer for the 21st Century.

 Version 4.2 of the GHRR is dated July 31st, 2013.
 A summary of revisions appears at the beginning of each Chapter.

-The Office of Personnel Management (OPM) is implementing a web based Metadata Repository that will store HR, Payroll, and Training data standards.
-The MDR will be accessed by a User page, which is the "new system interfaces that utilize industry best-practice architectures” and that allows the old data standard guides to be accessible thru search engines instead of PDF’s.
+The Office of Personnel Management (OPM) has implemented a web based Metadata Repository (MDR) that will store all data standards information.
+The MDR will be accessed by a User page, which is the "new system interfaces that utilize industry best-practice architectures” and that allows the old data standard guides to be accessible thru search engines instead of the previously used PDF versions.

 For official changes to Data Standards fill out Data Element Request Form and email it to DataElementRequest@opm.gov.